 Make a year of date nights as the perfect Christmas gift, Valentine’s Day gift, or anniversary present for your loved one.
-Create a super easy, yet adorable, year of date nights display using a frame, baker’s twine, clothespins, and some square pictures!
+Create a super easy, yet adorable, planned year of date nights using just a few items.

 With baby on my mind, I forgot to come up with a creative Valentine’s gift idea early for Justin.
 Oops!
 I love putting together a year of dates for us each year because then we’re way more likely to do them.
 However, with less than a week before the big day I didn’t have time to put together one of the cutesy year of date scrapbooks I usually do so had to come up with something a little more simpler but fun.
 So with that, I give you my super-awesome, creative year of date nights display!